 For more information on The Village of Caledonia's or MCWA's monitoring program call Christopher Buckley, Water Superintendent, (585) 538-2253 or Livingston County Environmental Health Department, (585) 243-7280.
 Additional information is available at www.mcwa.com.
-For information regarding the Caledonia Town District 1, please contact the Livingston County Water and Sewer Authority (LCWSA) at 346-3523.

 WHAT DOES THIS INFORMATION MEAN?